What is Social Care?

 Social care is the responsibility of the local authority or social services, whilst they may make some contribution towards social care based upon means testing and capital limits, these are normally required to be self funded.

-Request expert advice on social care today.
+Request our help and advice on social care.